prubach/sorcer/src/site/markdown/examples.md

 - exX-api - this folder contains the code of the interfaces published by the service provider as well as classes required for passing input/output data (context) to/from the provider.
 - exX-prv - the actual implementation of the service provider.
 - exX-cfg - this folder contains the configuration files of the service.
-You can start the provider by executing `sorcer-boot :exX-cfgY` in the console after building the examples.
+You can start the provider by executing <pre>sorcer-boot :exX-cfgY</pre> in the console after building the examples.
 - exX-req - this folder contains the requestor used for testing the service provider.
-The testing code may be implemented either as a regular java application or a junit test class.
+The testing code may be implemented either as a:
+ - regular java application

-In the first case (regular java file) you should find ant scripts for starting the requestor - there may be more than one script - they usually differ by input parameters that are provided as arguments during startup.
+    you should find ant scripts for starting the requestor - there may be more than one script - they usually differ by input parameters that are provided as arguments during startup.
-In the second case (requestor as a junit class) you may have to start the junit tests by running in the exX-req folder:
-<pre>mvn -Dmaven.test.skip=false test</pre>
+ - junit test class

+    you may start the tests by calling <pre>mvn test -f examples/pom.xml</pre> which will run all junit tests in the example modules or <pre>mvn test -Prun-its</pre> which will run all tests that require running SORCER (which you must first run).

+ - netlet script

 ## Creating your own Sorcer service provider using Sorcer maven archetype

 When you have run the examples you are ready to go on and create your own service provider.
-Please visit the next tutorial on [Creating Sorcer service provider using a maven archetype] (new-provider.html).
+Please visit the next tutorial on [Creating Sorcer service provider using a maven archetype](new-provider.html).